iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week12_mapbox/W12_mapbox4.md

     z-index: 5;
 }
 ```
-- To add a background image and style so that it span the full page and doesn't tile, we want to update our header to the following:
+- To add a background image and style so that it spans the full page and doesn't tile, we want to update our header to the following:

 ```css
 #header {